simuleite/learn_git/readme.txt

 Git is a distributed version control system.\
-Git is free software.\
+Git is free software distributed under the GPL.\
-and I add a new line.\